jlzhang001/lsst_firefly/README.md

 ## On local machine
 Alternatively, the procedures in the Dockerfile can be reproduced on local machine but the user has to take care of those commands.

-1. First build `fftools.war` based on the instruction of [Firefly][3].
+1. First build `firefly.war` based on the instruction of [Firefly][3].
 Dependencies and commands are also listed on the page.
-After building `fftools.war`, Oracle Java 8 should exist in the `$PATH` and Tomcat will be able to find it.
+After building `firefly.war`, Oracle Java 8 should exist in the `$PATH` and Tomcat will be able to find it.
 2. Check out the lastest version of [front end][1] and [back end][2] code.
 3. Deploy [Tomcat 7+][13] on local machine either by package manager or downloading the binary from [Tomcat website][12].
 Before starting Tomcat server, we need to modify `$CATALINA_HOME/conf/server.xml` to specify the code directory.
     - If you install Tomcat using package manager, look for the directory where Tomcat configuration file exists.
 For example, `/etc/tomcat7/server.xml` is the server configuration of `tomcat7` installed by `apt-get` on Ubuntu 14.04.